 Parking Zones within the business district are well posted with signs stating the time limits.
-Most areas have a time limit of 90 minutes.
-There are however, several 30-minute and 10-minute zones, which are designated by signs and/or painted green curbs.
+Most areas have a time limit of two hours.
+There are however, several 60-minute, 30-minute and 10-minute zones, which are designated by signs and/or painted green curbs.
 Free parking is available at Vista Lobos located at SW Torres and Third Avenue.
 In the residential areas, vehicles may be parked on the street for 48 continuous hours or less.
 Please note that some residential areas are posted as "Resident Permit Parking" zones.
 If you are a resident of Carmel-by-the-Sea, you can obtain a Resident Parking Permit for these areas.
-The Resident Parking Permit also allows you to park double the posted time in all zones, except 10-minute zones, within the business district.
-Resident Parking Permits are available at the Police Department.
+The Resident Parking Permit allows you to park double the posted time within the business district in all 30 & 60 minute zones.
+The permit also allows for an additional one hour in the 2-hour stalls.
+The ten minute zones are the same regardless of the residential sticker.

 Faulty Parking violations are second only to overtime violations.
 Faulty parking consists of parking over the lines that separate the stalls, or not parking within stall on a street where lines are painted indicating the stalls.
 Often, faulty parking involves blocking a driveway which is a serious violation and your vehicle may be towed at your expense.